NinaNeira/NinaNeira/README.md

 I have degree in philosophy, but work as a front-end developer.
 And **I love my job**! :) Currently, I deal mostly with various CMS-es (mainly Drupal) and improve myself in React projects.

-Personally I love: Arsenal, books, fortifications, bikes, forest wilderness, computer/console games, D&D, TV shows.
+In my free time I'm into: Arsenal, books, fortifications, bikes, forest wilderness, computer/console games, D&D, TV shows.

 ## Technologies